 A Counter Notice Is A Legal Statement.
 We require you to fill out all fields of a counter notice completely, because a counter notice is a legal statement — not just to us, but to the complaining party.
 As we mentioned above, if the complaining party wishes to keep the content disabled after receiving a counter notice, they will need to initiate a legal action seeking a court order to restrain you from engaging in infringing activity relating to the content on GitBook.
 In other words, you might get sued (and you consent to that in the counter notice).

 GitBook Isn't The Judge.
 GitBook exercises little discretion in this process other than determining whether the notices meet the minimum requirements of the DMCA.
 It is up to the parties (and their lawyers) to evaluate the merit of their claims, bearing in mind that notices must be made under penalty of perjury.

 Additional Resources.
 If you need additional help, there are many self-help resources online.
 Lumen has an informative set of guides on copyright and DMCA safe harbor.
 If you are involved with an open-source project in need of legal advice, you can contact the Software Freedom Law Center.
 And if you think you have a particularly challenging case, non-profit organizations such as the Electronic Frontier Foundation may also be willing to help directly or refer you to a lawyer.

-The fastest way to get a response is send an email notification to [email protected].
-You may include an attachment if you like, but please also include a plain-text version of your letter in the body of your message.
+You can contact us by sending an email notification to email@example.com.
+You may include an attachment if you like, but please also include a plain-text version of your message in the body of your email.